vighneshiyer/vighneshiyer.com/content/personal/blog/there_is_nothing_to_do.md

 - Independence from what?
 - Modern "Independence" is dependence
 - Independence to what end?
 - "Self care" <-> inducing a superficial feeling of comfort
+- Is the modern world more 'independent' / 'individualized' or more collectivist?
+  - There is a sense in which these terms fail to capture what young people feel today.
+  - There is a superficial notion of 'independence'.
+People moving out of the house and living on their own.
+But even for children, their lives are more regimented than ever before; they can't roam, they can't just do random things for most of the day.
+  - However, unlike the independence of the Wild West or early American settlers (as examples), the youth aren't forging their own path in any meaningful way.
+In that sense, society for the youth is more collectivist and suffocating than ever before.

 ## Travel